About

 We provide a safe, respectful space for remembering, learning, and reclaiming identity.
 By keeping African cultural expression alive and evolving, we restore dignity, strengthen futures, and honor lineage.

-Javoen S. Byrd serves as the Executive Director of The Hawk Foundation for Research and Education in African Culture.
-He holds a Master’s Degree in Ethnomusicology from the University of Washington, where his work centered on the healing traditions, musical lineages, and cultural histories of African and African Diasporic communities.
+Javoen S. Byrd serves as Executive Director of The Hawk Foundation for Research and Education in African Culture.
+He holds a Master’s Degree in Ethnomusicology from the University of Washington, focusing on African and African Diasporic healing traditions, musical lineages, and cultural histories.

-With a career spanning the Pacific Northwest, Africa, and international partners, Javoen has led major education initiatives focused on cultural restoration, youth empowerment, and community healing.
-His leadership includes directing both federal and state-funded projects, including civics and cultural education programs, youth rehabilitation initiatives, and cross-cultural curriculum development.
-Under his leadership, The Hawk Foundation also formalized a national partnership with Nigeria’s Ministry of Culture and Tourism, expanding the organization’s impact on the African continent and strengthening global cultural preservation efforts.
+His leadership spans the Pacific Northwest, Africa, and international partnerships, directing federal and state-funded initiatives in civics and cultural education, youth rehabilitation, and cross-cultural curriculum development.
+He formalized a national partnership with Nigeria’s Ministry of Culture and Tourism, expanding the Foundation’s global cultural preservation efforts.

 Ayandoja Aloyinlapa

 Ayandoja Aloyinlapa comes from a revered lineage of Traditional Ayan—sacred drummers entrusted with carrying the spiritual voice of the Yoruba people.
-He is the son of the late Aare Ilu of Oyo State, a distinguished chieftaincy of the drum and one of the highest traditional titles bestowed upon a master drummer.
-Through his father’s lineage, Ayandoja inherits a profound responsibility to uphold the drum as a living vessel of history, ceremony, and ancestral communication.
+He is the son of the late Aare Ilu of Oyo State, one of the highest titles bestowed upon a master drummer.
+Through his father’s lineage, he inherits the responsibility to uphold the drum as a vessel of history.

-His mother is Yeye Ọ̀ṣun Ateyẹsẹ̀ of Òkè Ògùn land, a respected chief priestess devoted to preserving the spiritual and cultural heritage of the Yoruba people.
-Through her priesthood, Ayandoja is equally rooted in the sacred traditions of ritual practice, spiritual stewardship, and community healing.
+His mother, Yeye Ọ̀ṣun Ateyẹsẹ̀ of Òkè Ògùn land, is a respected chief priestess devoted to preserving Yoruba spiritual and cultural traditions, grounding him in ritual practice.

-Following the path laid by his ancestors, Ayandoja Aloyinlapa serves his community as both master drummer and priest, embodying the inseparable relationship between rhythm, spirit, and cultural memory.
-He is a dedicated educator of Yoruba cultural heritage, committed to transmitting ancestral knowledge with integrity, discipline, and reverence.
+Following his ancestors’ path, Ayandoja serves as both master drummer and priest, embodying the bond between rhythm, spirit, and cultural memory.
+A dedicated educator, he transmits ancestral knowledge with integrity and reverence.

-As a cultural custodian and bridge-builder, Ayandoja plays a vital role in advancing The Hawk Foundation’s work in Africa and throughout the global African diaspora, ensuring that traditional knowledge is honored, protected, and carried forward with authenticity for future generations
+As a cultural custodian and bridge-builder, Ayandoja advances The Hawk Foundation’s work across Africa and the global African diaspora, ensuring traditional knowledge is honored and preserved for future generations.

 Shawna Hawk